Zainab-Mehmood/Zainab-Mehmood/README.md

 Contributing

-Feel free to fork the project and add more features, such as:
+Contributions are welcome!
+Here's how you can help:

-Support for additional colors.
+Add support for additional colors.

-Styling options like bold or italic text.
+Enhance styling options like bold or italic text.

-Color gradients or patterns.
+Introduce color gradients or patterns.

+Feel free to fork the project and submit a pull request with your improvements.

 License

-This project is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it as you wish.
+This project is licensed under the MIT License.
+See the LICENSE file for more information.

 Enjoy making your text colorful and fun! 🌈